Arian-80/Bucket-Mergesort-OpenMP/README.md

 # Bucket-Mergesort-OpenMP
-Parallel implementation of bucketsort with internal mergesort in C, using OpenMP.
+Parallel implementation of the bucketsort algorithm that uses mergesort to sort its buckets, in C using OpenMP.